Sections of this chapter

 Direction and Meaning

-If we again consider the Tree of Life on page 81, we see that it is continuously sending out branches from the main trunk.
+If we again consider the Tree of Life, we see that it is continuously sending out branches from the main trunk.
 These branches in turn put out many twigs, but eventually stop growing and often die.
 Only the main trunk continues to grow upward.
 Once any life form branches off from the main trunk, it only moves ever further away from the trunk and it never rejoins it.
 Eventually all branches must stop growing, i.e., all species which branch out will eventually become extinct and leave no progeny.

 The major differences between the species which are along the main trunk and those which are along the branches is that the former are generalized while the latter are specialized.